 If approved, the funding would begin to address issues across the city, Department of Public Works Superintendent of Operations Chris Torre said at last week’s Board of Estimate and Taxation meeting.
 “We have identified 26 areas where either the pipes need to be increased or decreased, dredging, curbing, a lot of things that go along with storm water management,” Torre said.

 Video by Harold Cobin at end of story

 The proposed spending would be funded with $650,000 that had previously been earmarked for culvert and brook improvements on Keeler Brook, near Rowayton Avenue.
 The other $350,000 would be funded by issuing general obligation bonds in an authorization already approved for the Keeler Brook project.
-Thus, the City’s debt would not increase beyond what has already been authorized, according to Finance Director Bob Barron.
+Thus, the City’s debt would not increase beyond what has already been authorized, according to Chief Financial Officer Bob Barron.

 Barron at last week’s Board of Estimate and Taxation meeting called the $350,000 “authorized but unissued debt.”
 This is the authorized debt that has been presented to rating agencies as part of maintaining Norwalk’s triple a bond rating.